S4F4Y4T/Beginner-CSS-projects/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-By following the instructions you can run the script on your machine
+By following the instructions you can run these projects on your machine

 ### Installation